 Hub Group, Inc. (the "Company", "Hub", "we", "us" or "our") is a leading supply chain solutions provider that offers comprehensive transportation and logistics management services focused on reliability, visibility and value for our customers.
 Our mission is to continuously elevate each customer's business to drive long term success.
 Our vision is to build the industry's premier supply chain solution.
 Our service offerings include a full range of freight transportation and logistics services, some of which are provided using assets we own and operate, and some of which are provided by third parties with whom we contract.
-As we have continued to expand our service offerings and diversify our business, we have also made changes to the financial information that our CEO, who has been identified as our Chief Operating Decision Maker (CODM), uses to make operating and capital decisions.
-Beginning in the first quarter of 2023, we concluded that we have two reportable segments: Intermodal and Transportation Solutions ("ITS") and Logistics which are based primarily on the services each segment provides.
-We have recast the prior period information to conform with current year presentation.
+We have two reportable segments: Intermodal and Transportation Solutions ("ITS") and Logistics which are based primarily on the services each segment provides.
 Our ITS segment includes our intermodal and dedicated trucking.
-Our Logistics segment includes full outsource logistics solutions, transportation management services, freight consolidation, warehousing and fulfillment, and final mile delivery services.
+Our Logistics segment includes full outsource logistics solutions, transportation management services, consolidation and fulfillment services and final mile delivery services.
 Logistics also includes our brokerage business which provides third-party truckload, less-than-truckload ("LTL"), flatbed and temperature-controlled needs.

 We are one of the largest freight transportation providers in North America.
-Hub services a large and diversified customer base in a broad range of industries, including retail, consumer products, automotive and durable goods.
+We service a large and diversified customer base in a broad range of industries, including retail, consumer products, automotive and durable goods.
 We believe our strategy to offer multimodal supply chain management solutions serves to strengthen and deepen our relationships with our customers and allows us to provide a more cost effective and higher service solution.